Created by Christ

 The Bible teaches that Christ was associated with the Father in the work of creation.
-“Yet for us there is one God, the Father, of whom are all things, and we for Him; and one Lord Jesus Christ, through whom are all things, and through whom we live” (1 Cor.
-8:6).
+“Yet for us there is one God, the Father, of whom are all things, and we for Him; and one Lord Jesus Christ, through whom are all things, and through whom we live” (1 Corinthians 8:6).

-Christ didn’t just create this world but all that was ever made “For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
-All things were created through Him and for Him” (Col. 1:16).
+Christ didn’t just create this world but all that was ever made.
+“For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
+All things were created through Him and for Him” (Colossians 1:16).
 This includes the whole universe.
 All things, material or immaterial, are covered by this term.
 And the exercise of creative power was evidence to the deity of Christ.

 When we consider the greatness of God’s creation, the countless millions of heavenly bodies around God’s throne, not only do we have a greater idea of who God is; we are led to proclaim with David, “What is man that You are mindful of him, and the son of man that You visit him?”
-(Ps.
-8:4).
+(Psalm 8:4).
 And He invites man to become a partaker with Him in glory.

 In His service,